 by Jesse Garner

 Alright, parents.
 We know that packing can be difficult.
 Should you send your camper with the blue tennis shoes or the red ones?
 What should you avoid packing?
 Are eight shirts enough?
 Too much?
 These are just a few of the questions that are likely running through your mind.
 That’s why we’ve made you a comprehensive guide to packing for youth camp.
 By the end of this guide you’ll be more informed than you are at the end of a Schoolhouse Rock episode.

 Before we begin, take a look at our suggested packing list.
 We think it’s a pretty good list.
 (At least our moms think so.)

 It’s not that the clothing itself needs to be flexible (although that is helpful!), but campers wear the same clothes for a variety of different activities.
 For the purposes of clothing, camp is divided into two areas: water or not water.
-Campers pretty much wear the same thing for all activities that don’t involve water except at camps with horses, which require long pants.
+Campers pretty much wear the same thing for all activities that don’t involve water except for some camps which require long pants for horses.

 So with that in mind, modest, lightweight athletic clothing is the best option.
 Campers are outside going from activity to activity for the majority of the day.
 We think it works best to send a clean shirt for every morning they are at camp, plus an extra three (for a total of nine for a typical one week camper).
 We also recommend a fresh pair of shorts for each day of camp.

 Snacks are not needed since campers get three full meals a day, plus any snacks they decide to purchase in the camp store.
 However, many campers like to have some of their favorite snacks with them.
-Some parents choose to send snacks in care packages rather than using space in their trunk or suitcase.
 We talk more about this in our care packages guide.
-Two things are important to remember about sending snacks: food must be packed in resealable containers (hello, ants!) and can only be eaten at set times during the day.
+Three things are important to remember about sending snacks: food must be packed in resealable containers (hello, ants!), it must be in their trunk, and can only be eaten at set times during the day.